Why Do Our Brains Remember So Much Music? NPR Story, Brain Facts, & Your Little One’s Early Learning !

 “Are you listening, are you listening, come to carpet, come to carpet..” to the tune of Are You Sleeping (Frère Jacques).

-When I thought about it a little more and put some context to the song he was singing, I realized he was repeating something he heard in his previous daycare center months ago.
+When I thought about it a little more and put some context into the song he was singing, I realized he was repeating something he had heard in his previous daycare center months ago.
 The last time he could have possibly heard that song was more than 3 months ago.
 But he not only remembered the tune, he knew the words with hand gestures too!

 Since we sing in this house ALL THE TIME, I was really surprised when he soloed at dinner the other night.
 When did he hear this?
 How come he can recite this whole thing now while he never sang it at home before?
 What will he continue to remember?

-For as long as I have been a teacher, I’ve known one of the core reasons to work in early childhood education is because of foundation this sets for future learning.
+For as long as I have been a teacher, I’ve known one of the core reasons to work in early childhood education is because of the foundation this sets for future learning.
 What really hit home for me this week after hearing this NPR story was just how important music is for the brain!

-Think of all the songs you sing with your little one, whether is pop music on the radio, kids songs you wish they wouldn’t request any more, or something made up (“Now it’s time to wash your hands, wash your hands, wash your hands.
+Think of all the songs you sing with your little one, whether is pop music on the radio, kids’ songs you wish they wouldn’t request anymore, or something made up (“Now it’s time to wash your hands, wash your hands, wash your hands.
 Now it’s time to wash your hands and eat dinner.”
 Can you guess the tune ??)

-Not only are they learning musicality, rhythm, beat, pitch, and vocabulary, they are also storing this information for future use.
+Not only are they learning musicality, rhythm, beat, pitch, and vocabulary, but they are also storing this information for future use.